Tauvic/Technology-at-school/Robots/README.md

 <img align="right" width="300" src="../Robots/Ozobot/Images/img_1031.jpg">

 You can start your journey with a simple robot [Ozobot](./Ozobot) and then continue with the more advanced types such as the [mBot](./Makeblock).
-For those who do not have a robot can use a simulated V-REP robot.
+For those who do not have a robot can use a simulated robot in V-REP.

 Robots:
 * [Ozobot](./Ozobot) basic robot (for children 4-7 years) with predefined moves and programming